GravityKit/GravityView/readme.txt

 = develop =

+* Fixed: Potential fatal error on PHP 8 when exporting View entries in CSV and TSV formats
 * Fixed: Gravity Forms widget icon not showing
 * Fixed: Gravity Forms widget not displaying available forms when the View is saved